ncsa/pdbkup/README.md

 new setting and value in that section.
 It will apply only to that DIRKEY

 ## DIRS
+* Each key in [DIRS] is a DIRKEY
-* Create a unique "key" for each filesystem that needs to be backed up
+* Create a new DIRKEY for each filesystem / mountpoint / directory to be backed up
-* The value for each "key" is the absolute path to the mountpoint
+* Each DIRKEY must be set to one of:
+  * enabled  -> backups are enabled
+  * disabled -> do not perform new backups (reporting is still enabled)

+## The DIRKEY sections
+* Foreach entry in DIRS,
+  * Create a new section with name matching DIRKEY (from [DIRS] section)
+  * Assign SNAPDIR
+  * Assign PATH (PATH can be empty if backing up entire filesystem)
+    * Backups will start from SNAPDIR/date/PATH, where "date" is the most recent snapshot
+  * repeat any key from section [DEFAULTS] to override the default value

 There are additional comments and examples in the default `conf/settings.ini` file.